 The first time I fished the LK6102S-MLT I was fishing 2 lb test nylon line, which is known more for its stretch than its sensitivity.
 I was quite surprised by what I could feel through the rod.

-Randy G, who probably has fished more JDM ajing and mebaru rods than anyone else in the US, has mentioned more once that ester lines are a lot more sensitive than nylon.
-I will order some.
+Randy G, who probably has fished more JDM ajing and mebaru rods than anyone else in the US, has mentioned more than once that ester lines are a lot more sensitive than nylon.
 This rod may not actually demand it, but to get the utmost sensitivity, it only makes sense to use the most sensitive line.

-PE line (braid) is also extremely sensitive, but in the weights required for these rods good quality braid is expensive.
+PE line (braid) is also extremely sensitive, but in the weights required for these rods good quality braid is extremely expensive.
 The Tenryu Lunakia LK6102S-MLT is rated for size .4 PE line.
 I have size .4 Sunline Small Game PE-HG in stock.
 It is one of the best braids in the world, but it is $54 a spool.
-Ester line prices should be comparable to nylon, perhaps even a bit cheaper.
+The LK632-LMLS is rated for size .3 PE line.
+Size .3 Varivas Bait Finess PE line is $64 a spool.
+Ester line prices are comparable to nylon, perhaps even a bit cheaper.

 And if you happen to hook a modest bass while fishing for bluegills or crappies, the rods can handle it.
 What they can't handle is lifting a bass like the one shown above, either into a boat or up onto a raised shoreline.
 The Tenryu Lunakia rods are very light, relatively stiff and very sensitive, which means they are not designed for lifting.
 Also, the Tenryu website warns against "too upright position of rod" probably what we would call high sticking here in the US.
 The rods are designed for a gradual bend, not an extreme one.